alex-calderwood/spindle/README.md

 # Spindle - (work in progress)

-Spindle is a tool that for interactive, branching fiction writing.
-Machine-human cowriting is still in a nascent stage - but what can we do with new advents in large language models?
+Spindle is a mixed-initiative tool for writing interactive, branching fiction.

+At present, the GPT-3 model I trained is not publically accessible, but I am working on that.
+This repo contains all resources needed to collect training data and pretrain your own for under $10.

 ![Spindle](spindle.png)